calvinkmts/writing-journals/drafts/2025-04-12_improving flows developing dags for mwaa.md

 Since I might not always be working with this particular codebase, I'd like to design a new approach to ensure that the solution remains reusable in case I need to use aws-mwaa-local-runner again.
 Here's the new requirements:

 1. Everything from the old requirements.
 2. I want this cli to be packaged for easy download and execution on UNIX-based system (something like .sh script).
+Additionally, by adding the CLI tool to the system PATH, it can be used as a background/system utility, making it easier to be used from any location, independent from any specific project.

 I believe this is a good improvements to provide a robust and portable solution for quickly testing whether my code changes will work before they are pushed to remote environment.

+By installing the CLI tool in the system PATH, developers can quickly invoke it from anywhere on the system.
+This approach promotes reusability across multiple projects and ensures testing becomes a more simple process.

 ## Conclusions